 And not only that… The key to their approach to the disease is strictly holistic.
 It is better to prevent than cure and this is best done through nutrition.
 So, reversing hearing loss through nutrition is the only Amish formula.

-The use of foods that are rich in vitamin A and E are the best way of preserving your hearing.
+The use of foods that are rich in vitamins A and E is the best way of preserving your hearing.
 It will not only help in protecting your hearing but will also prevent you from developing any hearing disorders or ear infections.
-Doctors may advise their patients to utilize supplements rich in various types of vitamins in order to protect their hearing from developing any associated problems.
+Doctors may advise their patients to utilize supplements rich in various types of vitamins to protect their hearing from developing any associated problems.

 Antioxidants, such as vitamins A and E, are some of the highly recommended food components that should be consumed for preserving and protecting hearing abilities.
 They are known to neutralize the oxygen value up to the normal limit that is required by your body.
 Similarly, it also helps to maintain oxygen levels in our ears for the maintenance of good hearing abilities.
 The most popular antioxidant-enriched foods are leafy vegetables, lentils, dried beans, and bananas.